 An exhibition and press event marking 24 years of basin-wide cooperation was held at the Rotunda in the Vienna International Centre.
 The exhibition highlighted 15 years of Danube Day through film and photographs of the thousands of events and tens of thousands of artworks created to mark the day.
 As well as ICPDR experts, Pascal Rösler, who traversed 2467 km of the Danube by Stand-up Paddle Board, attended the press briefing and was featured in a documentary at the event.
 Read more on the ICPDR website.

-competition.
-The 14-country art extravaganza tasks children to create 3D artworks made from materials found by the river.
-Alternatively, you can make a 1-minute video on your ideas for sharing and protecting the Danube rivers.
-The Austrian round of the competition is organised by Jugend-Umwelt_Platform JUMP.
-View the Austrian factsheet for further details.
-Creators of the best artworks will go on to the international Danube Art Master final later in the year.
+Jugend-Umwelt_Platform JUMP organised the Austrian round of this year's Danube Art Master competition.
+The 14-country art extravaganza tasked children to create 3D artworks made from materials found by the river or 1-minute videos on how to share and protect the Danube rivers.
+National winners will go on to the international Danube Art Master final later in the year.

 Susanne Brandstetter of the Federal Ministry of Sustainability and Tourism (Unit for Strategic Communication and Information) at Susanne.Brandstetter@bmnt.gv.at